freebasic/fbfrog/readme.txt

      -> maybe have both C/FB relational/defined ops

 - defined() should be an atom, not a UOP
-- is_leftassoc opinfo field can probably be removed, if it's only iif() we can for it manually
 - How to handle string/char literals, escaped/unescaped, zstring/wstring?

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too